qureshibelal18/Coffee_Shop_Sales/README.md

 Gourmet Brewed Coffee

-📅 Orders by Weekdays
+📅 Orders by Weekdays:
 Friday and Monday are the busiest days

 Saturday has the lowest footfall

-🛠 Tools & Technologies Used
+🛠 Tools & Technologies Used:
 Microsoft Excel

 Pivot Tables